What Does NxGen MDx Screen For?

 Since this is an inherited gene change, this information may be helpful to share with family members as it may impact their family planning and their own personal clinical management.

 Spinal muscular atrophy (SMA) is an inherited neuromuscular disorder characterized by progressive muscle weakness caused by spinal cord and brainstem motor neuron degeneration.
 Individuals with spinal muscular atrophy do not produce enough of one of the motor neuron proteins, SMN, needed for proper motor neuron function.
 There are five main subtypes of spinal muscular atrophy, each described below.
-It is not always possible to predict which type of SMA a child could have based on the genetic mutation he or she inherits.
+It is not always possible to predict which type of SMA a child could have based on the genetic mutation they inherit.

 Type 1 SMN1-linked SMA (also called Werdnig-Hoffman disease) is the most severe type of SMA.
 Babies born with SMA type 1 show symptoms of the condition within the first six months of life, experience significant difficulty with breathing and swallowing, and are unable to sit without support.
 Individuals with type 2 SMN1-linked SMA (also called Dubowitz disease) typically develop symptoms between six and twelve months of age.
 Although they do learn to sit up without support, children with SMA type 2 cannot stand or walk without help.
 Type 3 SMN1-linked SMA is called Kugelberg-Welander disease or juvenile type SMA and it is a milder form of the condition.
 These individuals typically have symptoms in early childhood, but they often learn to stand and walk without support and can maintain this ability into their thirties or forties.
 Type 4 SMN1-linked SMA is the mildest form of the condition, with symptoms typically appearing during adulthood.
 These individuals can experience some muscle weakness, tremors, and twitching.